MelnikovAleksei/designer-novik/README.EN.md

 # Project work: "Designer portfolio"

-## The site was created by a group of students as part of their studies at [Yandex.Praktikum](https://praktikum.yandex.com/) on a web development course ["Web Developer"](https://practicum.yandex.com/web/).
+## A typical one-page website with a responsive design.
+The site was created by a group of students as part of their studies at [Yandex.Praktikum](https://praktikum.yandex.com/) on a web development course ["Web Developer"](https://practicum.yandex.com/web/).

 *Read this in other languages:* [RU](https://github.com/MelnikovAleksei/designer-novik/blob/master/README.md)